 It’s kind of a given that you shouldn’t use too many chemicals in an area that your kids are going to be playing in.
-However, if you are someone like me who loves the outdoors but has an overwhelming fear of something *cough* spiders *cough* (a totally rational fear I might add) then you may be determined to use some sort of insect repellent in your garden and yard.
+However, if you are someone like me who loves the outdoors but has an overwhelming fear of something that’s creepy and crawling with eight legs and a thousand soulless little eyes (a totally rational fear I might add), then you may be determined to use some sort of insect repellent in your garden and yard.

 There are some natural ways to do this.
 I will say the only one I have tried personally is the first one (and that was just in my house and while camping, not necessarily on my garden yet).
 But!
 None the less, before going on with anymore gardening information I thought I would share some natural insect repellents that I have found:

 My arch nemesis.
 There are several things that claim to repel spiders.
 I have read in multiple places and have tried in my own home using the smell of citrus.
 Apparently they don’t like it.
 Using lemon peels, orange peels, and lime peels is one way to harness this scent.
 Boil them in some water and put that water into a spray bottle.
 Spray all around your doors (or in this case your plants).
 In your garden you can actually just lay citrus peels out around your plants.